 If your requested accommodations are not approved, you are encouraged to meet with your College Coordinator and or the 504 ADA Student Coordinator to discuss the reasons for the denial.
 The Coordinator's may discuss further documentation that is required for review or may review the grievance procedure with you at this time.

-All applicants accepted to the College of Health Professions must be able to meet the college's and university technical standards/minimum abilities.
-Students are asked to review the standards listed below.
+All applicants accepted to the Medical University of South Carolina must be able to meet the university technical standards/minimum abilities.
+Click here to see MUSC's Minimal Skills Standards.
 These technical standards/minimum skills are included in all admission applications.
-By submitting the admission application you certify they you have read, understand, and are able to meet the standards.

 All policies and procedures follow the Best Practices set by the Association on Higher Education and Disability.